littlepure2333/littlepure2333/README.md

 # About Me
 Hiya!
-I’m Shizun Wang, currently a first-year Ph.D. student at the amazing LV Lab @ NUS, supervised by Prof. Xinchao Wang.
+I’m Shizun Wang, currently a Ph.D. student at the amazing xML Lab @ NUS, supervised by Prof. Xinchao Wang.

 My research focuses on Computer Vision, with a particular interest in **learning-based visual content** (image/video/3D) **synthesis** (generation/editing/animating) **from multi-modality inputs** (text/brain signals).